Occupational Therapy (MSc)

 - Student library renewals, payments and available items

 - Find an available PC

 - Student news

 - Receive important notifications

 - Links to launch other University apps such as Outlook (for email) and Blackboard (for Learning Central).

 - Links to recommended apps such as Nextbike to help make the most of their student experience.

 What skills will I practise and develop?

-- Use an analytical and problem-solving approach and show advanced skills in implementing the Occupational Therapy process.
+- Develop an analytical and problem-solving approach and show advanced skills in implementing the occupational therapy process.